graphile/crystal/utils/website/graphile-export/index.md

 from runtime to build time.
 This results in:

 - Faster startup time
-- Reduced thundering herd on the database in the event of an outage
+- Reduced thundering herd in the event of mass server restarts
-- Much faster cold starts for Lambda
+- Much faster cold starts for serverless environments such as AWS Lambda
 - And probably more

 Previously, in Postgraphile 4, export took the form of encoding the Postgres